-Reminisce with granny
+Reminisce with Granny

 In case you didn’t know, Baby Boomers tend to carry a lot of wisdom.
-But that knowledge rarely gets passed down because let’s face it: no one wants to sit around and listen to granny babble about the olden days.
+But that knowledge rarely gets passed down because no one wants to sit around and listen to granny babble about the olden days.
 But don’t doubt the matriarch of the family – you’re all in for an entertaining treat!
 Get the whole clan together and make a concerted effort to gather some family history.
 Have granny or the oldest person present tell you all about how life was growing up back in the day.
 Don’t forget to get their insight on how things have changed, especially how they did certain tasks before technology took over.
 Think of it as story time without a book.
-You’ll walk away with a whole new perception of your loved one and great stories to pass down to future generations.
+You’ll walk away with a new perception of your family and great stories to pass down to future generations.

 Have a joke fest

 Find a friendly website or app chock full of kids jokes and let the little ones compete to see who can make the family LOL.
-Childhood Beckons is a popular destination for kid-friendly laughs.

 - If you had to teach a class for a day, what subject would be natural for you?